MicrosoftDocs/win32/desktop-src/axe/support-processidletasks.md

 ---
 title: Support ProcessIdleTasks method
 description: Requests the system run the maintenance tasks scheduled to run when the system is idle.
-This prevents the maintenance tasks from running during the assessment. ms.assetid: '890BBC71-38CC-49B4-8A29-A585592D09A0'
+This prevents the maintenance tasks from running during the assessment. ms.assetid: 890BBC71-38CC-49B4-8A29-A585592D09A0
+keywords:
-keywords: ["ProcessIdleTasks method Access Execution Engine", "ProcessIdleTasks method Access Execution Engine , Support interface", "Support interface Access Execution Engine , ProcessIdleTasks method"]
+- ProcessIdleTasks method Access Execution Engine
+- ProcessIdleTasks method Access Execution Engine , Support interface
+- Support interface Access Execution Engine , ProcessIdleTasks method
 topic_type:
 - apiref
 api_name: